awslabs/aws-deployment-framework/samples/sample-rdk-rules/README.md

 - This solution does not setup config or config recorder.
 - When this solution deploys the config-rule to a target account; it expects config is enabled in the target account.
 - Each target account's config role should be able assume by `<account-that-has-the-lambda-function>` to put evaluations into each target account's config.
-AKA config role in target account(2222222222) should have the lambda-function-account-id(1111111111) as trusted entity as below.
+AKA config role in the target account (`2222222222`) should have the `lambda-function-account-id` (`1111111111`) as trusted entity as below.

 ![Trusted entiry](./meta/lambda-account-id-trusted-entiry.png)